 SBI PO Marking Scheme

-The marking pattern for SBI PO Prelims & Mains Exam is given below in tabular form:
+The marking pattern for SBI PO Prelims & Mains Exam is given below in the tabular form:

 Marking Scheme of SBI PO Prelims & Mains Exams